 My HIT workout takes about 15 minutes, which includes light mobility work.
 The sprint session takes about 10 minutes, where most of the time is spent walking back to the bottom of the hill.
 The rowing takes less than 5 minutes.
 Adding everything together I am exercising less than one hour per week.

 To be clear, I am not saying this is the optimal plan for everyone.
 This is what has worked best for me.
 When I increase my exercise volume, I also increase my appetite and risk of injury.
 I covered this in detail in the post How Exercise Indirectly Kept Me Fatter.

 On the surface, it appears the primary mechanism for fat loss is not burning calories, but increasing muscle gain.
 Increasing muscle increases metabolism which can result in greater fat loss.
 Up until I read Body By Science this was the only fat loss pathway I was aware of when it came to resistance training.

 Body by Science by Doug McGuff and John Little is by far the best book I’ve read on fitness.

 Forget The Fat Burning Zone, Embrace High Intensity

 The Cult of the Cardio loves to preach that exercising in a range between 60% and 70% of maximum heart rate maximizes fat loss.
 They call this range the Fat Burning Zone.
-When we lower our intensity into this range, not only can we exercise longer, but we access fat at a higher percent.
+When we lower our intensity into this range, not only can we exercise longer, but we access fat at a higher percentage.
 Is this a good thing?
 Body By Science makes the case that it isn’t.
 Fat loss is not just about calories, it is also about hormones.
-Watch the two videos below (13 minutes in total) for a primer on High Intensity exercise and fat loss.
+Watch the two videos below (13 minutes in total) for a primer on High-Intensity exercise and fat loss.

 I’m going to list some of the fat loss ideas from Dr. McGuff’s book.
 I had to read this section three times before I felt I felt I understood it.
 If my understanding is flawed, please help me out in the comments below.